Airlines must refund passengers for cancelled flights, EU says

 Airlines must give passengers refunds for cancelled flights and cannot force them to accept vouchers instead, the European Commission has said.

-The European Union’s executive body had been under pressure to ease passenger rights regulations to allow airlines to withhold cash refunds from passengers by a group of member states concerned about a collapse of the aviation industry due to the coronavirus pandemic.
+The European Union’s executive body had been under pressure to ease passenger rights regulations to allow airlines to withhold cash refunds from passengers by a group of member states and business lobbies concerned about a collapse of the aviation industry due to the coronavirus pandemic.

-But the push has failed, and the commission is to write a letter to all member states to remind them of their responsibilities to enforce passenger rights and sanction airlines that violate them, an EU official said.
+But the push has failed, and the commission is threatening to move against member states for failing to implement EU law if they fail to enforce passenger rights and hold airlines to account.

-“The law is clear.
-Passengers should be able to choose between a cash refund or other funds of reimbursement such as a voucher.
-It cannot be imposed,” the official said.
+“If you have lost your job, if this is your entire holiday budget for travelling that sits in these tickets you cannot use anymore, then you need a refund.
+And that is why we say this is your right, full stop,” said commissioner Margrethe Vestager.

-“We are addressing a letter to all member states to ensure that the passenger rights regulations are applied, and that practices in violation of such rules are detected timely and also effectively sanctioned.”
+A letter will be sent to all member states to “ensure respect of passenger rights”, and to outline suggestions to make vouchers more attractive if airlines want more passengers to accept them instead of refunds.

 France and the Netherlands spearheaded a push to persuade the commission to water down the regulations requiring cash refunds as a series of airlines including Air France-KLM were forced to seek government support to avoid collapse.